A Perspective On Violence

 M: By all means go and get killed yourself—if that is what you think you should do.
 Or even go and kill, if you take it to be your duty.
 But that is not the way to end the evil.
 Evil is the stench of a mind that is diseased.
 Heal your mind and it will cease to project distorted, ugly pictures.

-3 replies on “A Perspective On Violence”
+3 responses to “A Perspective On Violence”

 Articulated so nicely.